• Home

 The "Massimo Russo" route with iron footholds on Monte Capanne

-This is one of the important routes in Elba; it goes right across the GTE at both ends and in Le Filicaie is only a few hundred metres from the GTE junction.
+This is a key junction in the Elba trail network; it intersects the GTE at both ends and near Le Filicaie, just a few dozen metres from the GTE junction.

 Total descent: 175 m

-If you continue along path No. 100 you will remain at the same altitude and get to Le Filicaie (894 m), then go slightly downhill to the scenic Foce delle Filicaie, also called Malpasso.
-The path then goes uphill again along another path with footholds as far as Monte Capanne, the highest mountain on the island.
+Continuing along trail no. 100, the route remains at altitude up to Le Filicaie (894 m), then descends slightly to the panoramic pass of Foce delle Filicaie, also known as Malpasso.
+Afterwards the trail climbs again along another via ferrata up to Monte Capanne, the highest peak on the island.

 You might also like...